 We are committed to keeping our clients updated and informed about their cases.
 Understanding how personal a criminal matter is, we ensure that our clients are involved in the decision-making concerning the progress of their cases.
 When you hire us, you can trust that you will be working with a team that genuinely cares about protecting your best interests and will fight aggressively for you.

-When facing criminal charges, hiring an attorney immediately is vital.
+When facing criminal charges, hiring a Fort Lauderdale criminal defense attorney immediately is vital.
 Broward County is a tough jurisdiction when it comes to criminal prosecution.
 Our Fort Lauderdale criminal defense attorneys are ready to get started on your case right away.
 We will be by your side through every step of the legal process.

 - Assault and battery: Although typically referred to together, assault and battery are actually separate offenses.
 In Florida, assault involves threatening to cause injury to another.
 Battery, on the other hand, involves actually physically contacting someone or causing bodily harm to them.